Khangnguyen04/seattle-crime-data/README.md

   * **Analysis 2**: Historically, what years have the most crimes?
 Why might some years have more crimes than others?
   * **Analysis 3**: How fast do on average, do people report offenses?
   * **Analysis 4**: On average, what offenses happen the most throughout the years?
   * **Analysis 5**: MCPP (Micro Community Policing Plans) program includes regularly police-monitored cities in Seattle.
 Since its establishment in 2015, has crime decreased in it's cities?
   * **Analysis 6**: Which communities have the lowest crime rates, and are the safest?
 Which are the most dangerous?

 We will then visualize the data in Tableau for a potential police chief, deputy chief, or shift supervisor to analyze and have oversight on what decisions to make to lessen crime rates.

+## Action

+The software I used for my SQL queries was PostgreSQL.

+This is a step by step guide of each analysis and how I used SQL to find my insights.
+For best use, pull up the SQL code found in this repo and split screen the documentation and code to read along with it.

+### Data Cleaning
+      - I reformatted 'offense_date' and 'report_date' with Pacific Daylight Time time zone since SQL deals with systems from different parts of the world, I need to present timestamps consistently across different time zones.
+      - I removed columns group_a_b, offense_code, sector, and beat since I will not be used these columns within my analysis.